ismail699999/qb-target-Redesign/README.md

 If you would like me to edit a script to make it look different Color's etc create a ticket in the discord and I can change the design! https://discord.gg/Uq4hyjkGvQ

+# Shoutout

+A huge shoutout to the Bulgarian behind this amazing idea!
+Your creativity and passion truly inspire everyone around you.
+Keep pushing boundaries and making great things happen!